Salvo: Overview

-Troops armed with muzzleloaders required time to refill their arms with gunpowder and shot.
+Troops armed with muzzleloaders required time to reload their arms with gunpowder and shot.
 Gun drills were designed to enable an almost continuous rain of fire on the enemy by lining troops into ranks, allowing one rank to fire a salvo, or volley, while the other ranks prepared their guns for firing.

 The term is commonly used to describe the firing of broadsides by warships, especially battleships.
 During fleet engagements in the days of sail, from 17th century until the 19th century, ships of the line were maneuvered with the objective of bringing the greatest possible number of cannons to bear on the enemy and to discharge them in a salvo, causing enough damage and confusion as to allow time for the cannon to be swabbed out and reloaded.
 Crossing the T entailed cutting across the enemy's line of battle to enable broadsides to be fired through the enemy's bow or stern along the whole length of the ship, with every shot likely to cause the maximum carnage.
 The opportunity was a passing one and the most had to be made of it.